The Lesley H. and William L. Collins College of Professional StudiesQueens Campus, Staten Island Campus

 You can prepare for these exciting opportunities by earning your Bachelor of Science degree in Journalism from St. John’s University.
-Offered by the College of Professional Studies, the program prepares students for careers in all facets of Journalism, including print, broadcast and the Internet.
+Offered by The Collins College of Professional Studies, the program prepares students for careers in all facets of Journalism, including print, broadcast and the Internet.

 Competition for jobs is fierce in large metropolitan and national newspapers, broadcast stations and networks and magazines.
 Talented writers who can handle highly specialized scientific or technical subjects will have an advantage and St. John’s can provide you with that advantage.